 NATIONAL LIPSTICK DAY | JULY 29

-National Lipstick Day is recognized annually on July 29.
+National Lipstick Day on July 29th encourages you to wear your best color.
 For some women, lipstick is the only makeup requirement.
-Whether sheer and light or dark or bright, July 29 is a day for all kinds of lipstick.
+Whether sheer and light or dark or bright, July 29th calls for all kinds of lipstick.

-Throughout the ages, controversy has surrounded lipstick.
+Throughout the ages, controversy surrounded lipstick.
 British Parliament banned it in 1770 calling it a devilish attempt to trick men into marriage.
-They likened it to witchcraft.
-Lipstick has been known to contain poisonous materials.
+In some circles, lipstick was associated with witchcraft.
+Occasionally, lipstick contained poisonous materials.

 It is said Sarah Bernhardt created a scandal by applying “lip rouge” in public.
 Surprisingly, George Washington supposedly wore lipstick.
 While Queen Victoria considered wearing lipstick impolite, one of her statesmen had a different opinion.
 During World War II, Winston Churchill thought the lip color boosted morale in an excellent way.

 HOW TO OBSERVE NATIONAL LIPSTICK DAY

-In prior years, National Lipstick Day celebrations have occurred on an annual basis with no declaration.
-As of 2016, beauty blogger, entrepreneur and International Businesswoman, Huda Kattan was named the modern day founder of National Lipstick Day by a Proclamation from National Day Calendar’s Registrar.
+In prior years, National Lipstick Day celebrations occurred on an annual basis with no declaration.
+As of 2016, beauty blogger, entrepreneur and International Businesswoman, Huda Kattan was named the modern-day founder of National Lipstick Day by a Proclamation from National Day Calendar’s Registrar.
 Follow Huda on Instagram for expert beauty tips and use #nationalipstickday.